If your print is stuck and cannot print, you can easily clear the print queue in Windows and start printing as usual. Here’s how.

 2. Clear Print Queue from the Control Panel

 You can also use the good old control panel to cancel print jobs and clear the print queue.
-In fact, this method is basically the same as the above one.
+This method is the same as the above one.
 The only difference is that you will be using the control panel rather than the settings app.

 1. Search for “Control Panel” in the start menu and open it.

 3. You will see all the devices attached to your computer.
-Find your printer under “Printers” section, right-click on it and select the option “See what’s printing”.
+Find your printer under the “Printers” section, right-click on it, and select the option “See what’s printing.”